Skip to main content

 • Student and Early Career Professional Scholarship, 145th Annual Meeting on the American Association on Intellectual and Developmental Disabilities (2021)

-Sara Collins, Ph.D., CCC-SLP is a speech-language pathologist and Assistant Professor in the Department of Speech, Language, and Hearing Sciences at Loyola University Maryland.
-She holds a bachelors, masters, and doctorate degree from Florida State University in Communication Science and Disorders, with a focus on enhancing augmentative and alternative communication (AAC) services.
-She is interested in adapted assessments and interventions for individuals with intellectual and developmental disabilities.
-More specifically, Dr. Collins is interested in the school-based issues that surround access to instruction for students with limited speech abilities and teacher support methods to enhance feasibility in implementing evidence-based interventions in inclusive education settings.
-Dr. Collins has over 3 years of professional clinical experience working alongside students and teachers in elementary school settings and families in early intervention.
-She has also taught a range of child development courses, including Language Development, General Curriculum Access for Learners with Extensive Support Needs, Clinical Practicum in the Schools, and Introduction to Language Disorders in addition to providing AAC consultation services within a variety of school-based and rehabilitation centers.
+Sara Cornett, Ph.D., CCC-SLP is a speech-language pathologist and Assistant Professor in the Department of Speech, Language, and Hearing Sciences at Loyola University Maryland.
+Her research focuses on enhancing augmentative and alternative communication (AAC) services within the naturalistic routines of children and their families.
+Dr. Cornett is also interested in adapted assessments and interventions for individuals with intellectual and developmental disabilities.
+More specifically, she is interested in the school-based issues that surround access to instruction for students with limited speech abilities and teacher support methods to enhance feasibility in implementing evidence-based interventions in inclusive education settings.
+Dr. Cornett has over 5 years of professional clinical experience working alongside students and teachers in elementary school settings and families in early intervention.
+At Loyola, Dr. Cornett teaches courses on speech and language development, language disorders in infancy and early childhood, autism spectrum disorder, and augmentative and alternative communication.
+Dr. Cornett actively practices as an SLP in early intervention and school-based settings.